France - The Southern Coast 9 Days

 • Performed daily at 11:55 AM at the royal entrance on the Palace Square.

-• Visit the Musée Oceanographique — the aquariums containing rare species of fish and marine life in magnificent shapes and colors.
-There are three (3)Aquariums: the Tropical Aquarium, Mediterranean Aquarium, and Shark Lagoon.
-There are approximately 100 aquarium pools, with realistic natural environments such as coral reefs.
+• Visit the Musée Oceanographique — the aquariums contain rare fish and marine life in vivid shapes and colors.

-• One of Monaco's most popular beaches, Larvotto is a free-to-the-public, located just a short walk from Monte-Carlo.
+• One of Monaco's most popular beaches, Larvotto is a free-to-the-public beach located just a short walk from Monte-Carlo.

 • Purchase the Monaco Travel Guide PDF eBook.